mariloutb/Bulk-Operations/docs2/pages/documentations/options-transient-error.md

 - [RetryInterval](#retryinterval)

 ## RetryCount
-Allow you to set how many time the bulk operation should retry the operation when a transient error occurs.
+Allows you to set how many times the bulk operation should retry the operation when a transient error occurs.

 ### Example